Installation

 Now that most python libraries can be installed using pip it’s relatively easy to manually install PsychoPy® and all it’s dependencies to your own installation of Python.

 The steps are to fetch Python.
-This method should work on a range of versions of Python but we strongly recommend you use Python 3.8.
+This method should work on a range of versions of Python but we strongly recommend you use Python 3.10 or 3.8.
 Older Python versions are no longer being tested and may not work correctly.
-Newer Python versions may not have wheels for all the necessary depedencies even though we believe that PsychoPy’s code, itself, is compatible all the way up to Python 3.10.
+Newer Python versions may not have wheels for all the necessary dependencies even though we believe that PsychoPy’s code, itself, is compatible up to at least Python 3.10.

 You can install PsychoPy® and its dependencies (more than you’ll strictly need, depending on the features you use) by: